-Rubber speed humps are effective, inexpensive and easy to install tools that you can place on streets and roads that have a high risk of pedestrian-car collision.
+Rubber speed humps are effective, inexpensive and easy-to-install tools that you can place on streets and roads with a high risk of pedestrian-car collision.

-You can install them in your private road or driveway if you think they require safety.
-You can also request your local municipality to install them in your area if vehicles that exceed the average speed limit travel on your roads/streets often.
+You can install them on your private road or driveway if you think they require safety.
+You can also request your local municipality to install them in your area if vehicles that exceed the average speed limit often travel on your roads/streets.

-Speed humps will not only create a sense of safety among people living in your neighbourhood, but they will also significantly reduce the number of road accidents and associated deaths.
-Make the most of this tool by using other road safety devices around it.
+Speed humps will create a sense of safety among people living in your neighbourhood and significantly reduce the number of road accidents and associated deaths.
+Make the most of this tool using other road safety devices.

 To learn more, we advise you to refer to the following pages: